Challah Bread Pudding

 How to Make Challah Bread Pudding

 First, arrange slices of Challah Bread on a baking pan.
 You can cut the slices into 1-inch cubes if you prefer.
-I make it that way sometimes but I was feeling extra while shooting this recipe so I left my slices big.
+I make it that way sometimes, but I was feeling extra while shooting this recipe, so I left my individual slices big.

 Arranged Slices of bread in baking pan

-Secondly, whisk together eggs, milk, sugar, cinnamon, nutmeg, and vanilla extract.
+Secondly, whisk together eggs, milk, sugar, cinnamon, nutmeg, and vanilla extract to form a flavorful custard.

 Egg mixture for bread pudding in a bowl

-Thirdly, pour the egg mixture all over the bread.
-It will look like a lot of liquid but don’t worry, the bread will absorb all of that goodness.
+Next, pour the egg mixture all over the bread.
+It will look like a lot of liquid, but don’t worry, the bread will absorb the whole thing, all of that goodness.

 Pouring egg mixture over bread for bread pudding